Surfing the Avalanche

-The supposed recession is the best thing that could happen to us—to us readers, to us consumers, to us new media makers.
+The supposed recession is the best thing that could happen to us readers, consumers, new media makers.
 Avalanche, take us with you!

 Even though print continues to cash in significantly more ad revenue than digital media, printed news will—from a purely economical point of view—undoubtedly fail.
 In the long run, the distribution model of print simply cannot compete.
 One of my all time favorite articles explains why: